Applying a static IP to Genetec Cloudlink appliances

 Procedure

-1. On a computer connected to the same subnet, open a web browser and connect to the appliance web page.
+1. On a computer connected to the same subnet, open a web browser and connect to the appliance portal.

 To retrieve the IP address: